OmniBrowser GuideBook

 # 4.8.3 Sankey Plot

 Click on the Sankey Plot tab shows the Sankey plot of the metadata.
 Sankey Plot tab shows the one-to-one correspondence of one meta group and another meta group.
-The two groups can be swapped by clicking on the button of Swap Axis.

 # 4.9 Gene set Analysis